philanderson888/course-notes/Cyber/Cyber/README.md

 ### vm sprawl

 Large number of virtual machines are hard to manage and to keep track of, and it's easy to let the vulnerabilities stack up through unmanaged software and operating systems

+### Wireless Analysis

+Beacon and probe request frames only on wireless networks

 ### wireshark